 Emory University welcomes its students to a warm and vibrant campus that leaves them feeling instantly welcomed.
 Since 1836, Emory has maintained its mission “to create, preserve, teach, and apply knowledge in the service of humanity.”

 This mission has become the university’s guiding principle in preparing its students to lead in making a difference in the world.

 Emory’s dedication to its students is reflected in its beautiful campus.
 Its classrooms embrace different ideas without hesitation.
 The community of students is so diverse that you can connect with classmates and peers from all over the world while finding your place.

-The Hub is your one-stop-shop for exploring what is new and fun.
-Do not forget to bring your enthusiasm for academics and extracurricular when you enroll at Emory University.
+The Hub is your one-stop shop for exploring what is new and fun.
+Do not forget to bring your enthusiasm for academics and extracurriculars when you enroll at Emory University.

 New York, New York